blvckbill/LAMP-Server/README.md

-# LAMP-Server
-This repository sets up a LAMP server
+This is a repository that sets up a LAMP server